The whole world has turned upside down by the Covid19 pandemic. But how is the social sector dealing with the Covid19 pandemic?

-The social sector, comprising of NGOs and social enterprises (either for profit or non-profit) are an increasingly important element of the global economy.
-In the US alone, the social sector contributed as much as 905 billion USD to the US economy, or 5.4% of total US GDP.
+The social sector, comprising of NGOs and social enterprises (either for-profit or non-profit) are an increasingly important element of the global economy.
+In the US alone, the social sector contributed as much as 905 billion USD to the US economy or 5.4% of the total US GDP.
 The non-profits account for 10.1% of total US employment.
 It is clear, looking at the numbers & the positive impact created by the social sector that the social industry can’t be overlooked, but needs to be fully supported and nurtured.
 (Source: https://www.classy.org/blog/infographic-social-sector-numbers/)

-This is especially important during the times of crisis, such as the global situation due to the COVID-19 pandemic.
-Social sector can become a powerful force in helping to relieve the ramifications of the COVID-19 pandemic.
-Especially for the more vulnerable sections of the society.
+This is especially important during times of crisis, such as the global situation due to the COVID-19 pandemic.
+The social sector can become a powerful force in helping to relieve the ramifications of the COVID-19 pandemic.
+Especially for the more vulnerable sections of society.
 And, therefore the need to support them in their efforts is more even more paramount today.

 Impact of Covid-19 on the social sector

 Like most industries, the impact of the Covid-19 on the social sector is quite major.
 Cash flow and the lack of mobility being the two main challenges.

 - A survey by the Hong Kong General Chamber of Social Enterprises suggests that the average turnover of Social enterprises in Hong Kong has halved.
 And 20% of social enterprises do not have any revenue.

 - Among them, enterprises that provide Education & Training services are affected the worst.

 - Around 40% of the people surveyed say that their cash flow situation is only sustainable for less than three months.
 This puts them in a high risk of closing down if the situation does not get better.

 - Additionally, one in four of the enterprises surveyed have already either closed or suspended operations.
 Mainly in the areas of catering, services, organic products, and environmental protection.